An optimal diagonalization-based preconditioner for parabolic optimal control problems: Numerical Result

 \section{Numerical Result}

-In this section, we provide numerical results to show the performance of our proposed preconditioners.
-All numerical experiments are carried out using MATLAB 2023b on a PC with Intel i5-13600KF CPU 3.50GHz and 32 GB RAM.
+In this section, we provide numerical results to show the performance of our proposed preconditioners. \correc{All numerical experiments are carried out using MATLAB R2024b on a MacBook Pro equipped with Apple M4 Pro and 24GB RAM.}.

 The CPU time in seconds is measured using MATLAB built-in functions $\bold{tic}$ and $\bold{toc}$.
 All Steps $1 - 3$ in Section \ref{sub:implementation} are implemented by the functions $\bold{dst}$ and $\bold{fft}$ as discrete sine transform and fast Fourier transform respectively.
-The GMRES solver used is implemented using the built-in functions $\bold{gmres}$.
-We choose a zero initial guess and a stopping tolerance of $10^{-6}$ based on the reduction in relative residual norms for the solver tested.
+The GMRES solver used is implemented using the built-in \correc{function} $\bold{gmres}$.
+We choose a zero initial guess and a stopping tolerance of \correc{$10^{-8}$, based on the reduction in relative residual norms observed for the solver tested.}

 In the related tables, we denote by `Iter' the number of iterations for solving a linear system by an iterative solver within the given accuracy.
-Denote by `DoF', the number of unknowns in a linear system.
-Let $p^*$ and $y^*$ denote the approximate solution to $p$ and $y$, respectively.
-Then, we define the error measure $e_h$ as
+Denote \correc{with} `DoF', the number of unknowns in a linear system. \correc{Also, the notation GMRES-$\mathcal{P}_{\epsilon}/\mathcal{P}$ denotes the GMRES solver applied with our proposed preconditioner $\mathcal{P}{_\epsilon}$ or the original RBD preconditioner $\mathcal{P}$ proposed in \cite{bailu2021}.}

-The time interval $[0,T]$ and the space are partitioned uniformly with the mesh step size $\tau=T/n=T/{h^{-1}}$ and $h=1/(m+1)$, respectively, where $h$ can be found in the related tables.
+The time interval $[0,T]$ and the \correc{spatial domain} are partitioned uniformly with the mesh step size \correc{$\tau=T/(n+1)$} and $h=1/(m+1)$, respectively, where $h$ can be found in the \correc{corresponding tables.
+Note that a finite difference method is used throughout the numerical tests.}